Mileage Tracking 101: The Art of Efficient Record-Keeping for Maximum Savings

 It will enable you to:

-- know where your employees are, how long they worked, and how many miles they traveled
+always know where your employees are, how long they worked, and how many miles they traveled

-- run payroll reports quickly and easily
+run payroll and mileage reimbursement reports quickly and easily

-- monitor mileage, time worked, schedules, and expenses in one place
+monitor mileage, time worked, schedules, and expenses in one place

-- track time and mileage precisely using GPS.
+track time and mileage precisely using GPS

 Paper and Excel logs belong in the past.